davidpallmann/hashnode-backups/cl19ywd4x00fuzunvbn010net.md

 2. Delete your solution:

-    A. Navigate to Amazon Personalize > Dataset groups > movies > Solutions and recipes.
+    A. Navigate to Amazon Personalize > Dataset groups > movies and select Custom Resources > Solutions from the left panel.

     B. Click the **top-picks** solution.

     C. Click the **Delete** button at top right.
 Confirm the prompt and wait for the solution to be deleted.

+3. Delete your event tracker:

+    A. Navigate to Amazon Personalize > Dataset groups > movies > event trackers.

+    B. Click on the **watch** event tracker.

+    C. Click **Delete** at top right.
+Confirm the prompt and wait for your event tracker to be deleted.

-3. Delete your dataset:
+4. Delete your dataset:

     A. Navigate to Amazon Personalize > Dataset groups > movies > datasets.